-Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The supplementary information, including the consolidated schedule of financial position as of December 31, 2017 and the consolidating schedule of activities for the year ended December 31, 2017 presented on pages 29 and 30, respectively, and the schedule of expenditures of federal awards for the year ended December 31, 2017, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, presented on page 31 are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
+Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The supplementary information, including the consolidating schedule of financial position as of December 31, 2018 and the consolidating schedule of activities for the year ended December 31, 2018, presented on pages 32 and 33, respectively, and the schedule of expenditures of federal awards for the year ended December 31, 2018, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
 Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures.
 These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.